Cray-HPE/docs-csm/install/redeploy_pit_node.md

 1. Now check for workarounds in the `/opt/cray/csm/workarounds/livecd-post-reboot` directory.
 If there are any workarounds in that directory, run those now.
 Each has its own instructions in their respective `README.md` files.

-    **Note:** The following command assumes that the data partition of the USB stick has been remounted at /mnt/pitdata
+    **Note:** The following command assumes that the data partition of the USB device has been remounted at /mnt/pitdata

     ```bash
     # Example